jmoekamp/mastodon_toot_scraper/README.md

 A static-site generator plugin that fetches Mastodon threads and renders them as self-contained HTML fragments for embedding in blog posts.
 It scans `.markdown` files for frontmatter fields, fetches the corresponding Mastodon thread via the public API, and writes `.html.include` files ready for server-side inclusion.

 ## AI
 This tool and documentation is 100% AI.
 So i don't have any copyright on it.
 Do want you want with the code.
 I would assume the strictest open source license in case the AI took code from somewhere else.

+It works for me.
+Use it on your own risk.
+It didn't ruined my system when i used it.

 ## Table of Contents